 Strengthen Hutch Wiring

 If your rabbit hutch is made from chicken wire, it’s vital that you replace this with something sturdier.
 Chicken wiring is designed to keep small animals in a concealed space, not to prevent other stronger animals getting in.
+Strong rabbit cage wire is the key to protecting your rabbit from attack.

 If your rabbit hutch has latches as the mechanism to keep your rabbit inside the hutch, these also need to be strengthened.
 A 4 year old kid could open a rabbit hutch latch, please don’t underestimate the intelligence of hungry badgers and foxes.
 We recommend putting some kind of bolt in place to secure entry to the hutch.
 You don’t need to remove the latch entirely, just make sure entry is reinforced with the use of a bolt.